Intern, Clerkship & Volunteer Opportunities

 Check the box indicating how many hours you are available to volunteer each week.
-Internships during the school year are limited to no more than 20 hours per week.
-Adult criminal offices require at least 16 hours per week.
-Delinquency offices require 20 hours each week.
-Summer internships require at least 32 hours per week.
+Internships during the school year for Adult criminal and Delinquency Offices require a minimum of 16 hours per week.
+Summer internships require a minimum of 32 hours per week.
 A Post-Bar program is a full-time commitment and requires 40 hours per week.

 PTLS certification is covered in another area on this page.

 Our office prefers doing live video Skype interviews with law students outside San Diego.
 Please enter your Skype ID or associated e-mail account where indicated.
 If you are selected to interview, and are not able to do it via Skype, we may consider a phone interview instead.
 San Diego law students will be interviewed at our Downtown offices and do not need to put down their Skype account.

 In the "Practice Preference" section, rank the top four of our various divisions you would prefer to work with.(See Practice Areas above).
 If there is a practice area in which you would prefer not to work, do not rank it.
 Leave it blank.
 Post Bar positions are only with the Primary Public Defender.
 There are no Post Bar positions in Delinquency.